 General liability insurance is liability coverage, meaning it protects your business from allegations that your business operations caused third-party bodily injury, property damage, or advertising injury.
 This is a core coverage for salon owners because it is so broad and addresses many common losses a business can face.
 General liability is often required for commercial leases.

-Instances where general liability applies include:
+Instances where general liability applies include the following:

 - A customer’s medical bills after they slip and fall in your salon